-The title page should contain title of the paper that should be specific and informative in boldface, title case (font size 14), names of the authors, ORCID No. ( visit www.orcid.org), e-mail address, affiliation, and address is in normal face, upper case (font size 11).
+The title page should contain title of the paper that should be specific and informative in boldface.
+Title, uppercase ( font size, 14), name of the authors; ( first name, middle initial, and surname), ORCID No. ( visit to www.orcid.org), email address, affiliation, and address is in normal case ( font size, 11).

 ORCID (ORCID, the Open Researcher and Contributor ID ) provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.

 IIMRJ encourage all authors and co-authors to link their ORCIDs to their accounts.
 The ORCID ID is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.

 Titles of tables are written above while the title of figures and plates are written below the images.